-- 611. Political Parties and Voting Behavior.
-(3) An examination of party competition, party organizations, the electorate and electoral activities of parties, and the responsibilities of parties for governing. - 617.
+.
+Political Parties and Voting Behavior.
+(3) An examination of party competition, party organizations, the electorate and electoral activities of parties, and the responsibilities of parties for governing.

+.
 Politics and the Mass Media.
 (3) Exploration of the relationship between the political system and the mass media.
-Two broad concerns will be the regulation of the mass media and the impact of media on political processes and events. - 618.
+Two broad concerns will be the regulation of the mass media and the impact of media on political processes and events.

+.
 Congress and Policymaking.
-(3) An examination of the composition, authority structures, external influences, and procedures of Congress with emphasis on their implications for policymaking in the United States. - 620.
+(3) An examination of the composition, authority structures, external influences, and procedures of Congress with emphasis on their implications for policymaking in the United States.

+.
 The American Presidency.
-(3) Emphasis on the office and the role; contributions by contemporary presidents considered in perspective. - 629.
+(3) Emphasis on the office and the role; contributions by contemporary presidents considered in perspective.

+.
 Women and Politics.
-(3) The course will examine classical and contemporary arguments regarding the participation of women in politics as well as current policy issues and changes in women's political participation. - 631.
+(3) The course will examine classical and contemporary arguments regarding the participation of women in politics as well as current policy issues and changes in women's political participation.

+.
 Western European Politics.
-(3) Analysis of the political systems of Great Britain, France, and Italy, focusing primarily on the problems of stable democracy. - 632.
+(3) Analysis of the political systems of Great Britain, France, and Italy, focusing primarily on the problems of stable democracy.

+.
 Politics in Russia and Eastern Europe.
-(3) Analysis of the political, economic, and social patterns of the region emphasizing the internal dynamics of the political and economic transition processes currently underway. - 636.
+(3) Analysis of the political, economic, and social patterns of the region emphasizing the internal dynamics of the political and economic transition processes currently underway.

+.
 Government and Politics in Latin America.
-(3) Comparative analysis of the institutions and processes of politics in the Latin American region. - 646.
+(3) Comparative analysis of the institutions and processes of politics in the Latin American region.

+.
 Politics and Policies in South Asia.
-(3) A survey of major issues relevant to politics and policy in India, Pakistan, Bangladesh, and Sri Lanka. - 647.
+(3) A survey of major issues relevant to politics and policy in India, Pakistan, Bangladesh, and Sri Lanka.

+.
 Islam and Politics.
 (3) The course explores the interrelationship of Islam and politics in the contemporary world.
 The course has two main foci.
 The first deals with Islam as a political ideology which shapes the structure of political institutions and behavior.
-The second looks at Islam in practice by examining the interaction between Islam and the political systems of Iran, Pakistan, Saudi Arabia, and others. - 653.
-International Political Economy.
+The second looks at Islam in practice by examining the interaction between Islam and the political systems of Iran, Pakistan, Saudi Arabia, and others.

+653. International Political Economy.
 (3) An introduction to major current issues of international political economy, such as monetary policy, trade policy, and ideologies in international relations.

-- 654. American Foreign Policy: Contemporary Problems.
-(3) A critical examination of different methods of studying American foreign policy and of selected policies followed by the United States since the early 1960s. - 659.
-The Arab-Israeli Conflict.
-(3) An analysis of factors influencing the relationship between Israel and its neighbors relative to fundamental aspects of United States, Israeli, Palestinian, and Arab states policies. - 667.
-America in Vietnam: Myth and Reality.
+654. American Foreign Policy: Contemporary Problems.
+(3) A critical examination of different methods of studying American foreign policy and of selected policies followed by the United States since the early 1960s.

+659. The Arab-Israeli Conflict.
+(3) An analysis of factors influencing the relationship between Israel and its neighbors relative to fundamental aspects of United States, Israeli, Palestinian, and Arab states policies.

+667. America in Vietnam: Myth and Reality.
 (3) An analysis of American policy towards Vietnam with special emphasis on the period of 1954-1975.
-The focus will be on the relationship between American policies and the problems posed by Vietnamese and American cultures. - 671.
-Plato, Aristotle, and Classical Political Philosophy.
+The focus will be on the relationship between American policies and the problems posed by Vietnamese and American cultures.

+671. Plato, Aristotle, and Classical Political Philosophy.
 (3) An examination of the nature and goals of the classical position, with attention to its origins in ancient Athens and its diffusion through Rome.
-Representative writers are Plato, Aristotle, and Cicero. - 673.
-Radical Critiques of Political Society.
-(3) Anarchist, socialist, and communist criticisms of and alternatives to existing political societies, with special attention to such problems as utopianism and alienation.
-Representative writers are Marx and Nietzsche. - 678.
-Modern Political Philosophy.
+Representative writers are Plato, Aristotle, and Cicero.

+678. Modern Political Philosophy.
 (3) Political thought in the period from Machiavelli to the present, including such topics as democracy, equality, liberty, radical theories, and/or the rise of "scientific" political theory.
-Representative writers include Hobbes, Locke, Rousseau, Kant, Marx, and Heidegger. - 692.
-Seminar in Comparative Politics.
+Representative writers include Hobbes, Locke, Rousseau, Kant, Marx, and Heidegger.

+692. Seminar in Comparative Politics.
 (3) Readings, research, and independent study on selected topics.
-P-Permission of instructor. - 693.
-Seminar in International Politics.
+P-Permission of instructor.

+693. Seminar in International Politics.
 (3) Readings, research, and independent study on selected topics.
-P-Permission of instructor. - 694.
-Seminar in Political Philosophy.
+P-Permission of instructor.

+694. Seminar in Political Philosophy.
 (3) Readings, research, and independent study on selected topics.
 P-Permission of instructor.